- What is a cleft palate?

 What is a cleft palate?

-A cleft palate is an opening in the roof of the mouth.
 The palate is formed during weeks eight to 12 of pregnancy, when bone and muscle grow in from both sides of the upper jaw to divide the mouth from the nose.
 If this muscle and bone do not join completely, the baby is born with a cleft palate.

 Is cleft palate always the same?